Oliver Mason

 Oliver Mason is a British actor and voiceover artist who lives in London.
 He began acting with The Guildhall School of Music and Drama aged six in his hometown of Norwich.
 He trained at the National Youth Theatre, Middlesex University, the University of South Florida and the Webber Douglas Academy of Dramatic Art in London.
-Oliver has had leading roles in BBC's The Mysti Show, The West End production of The Bomb-itty of Errors and the American Feature The 7 Adventures of Sinbad.
+Mason has had roles in BBC's The Mysti Show, The West End production of The Bomb-itty of Errors and the American Feature The 7 Adventures of Sinbad.
 Other work includes roles in Red Dwarf, EastEnders and 'From Bard to Verse' on BBC and Twelfth Night and A Midsummer Night's Dream in London's West End.
-Oliver voices the lead character of Moss in the international cartoon series Lilybuds.
+He voices the lead character of Moss in the international cartoon series Lilybuds.

 Audio plays include Sonny for Big Finish Productions in Torchwood (Big Finish series): Corpse Day, Kubal/Sordo in Doctor Who: The New Adventures of Bernice Summerfield for Big Finish Productions, Danuka in Doctor Who for Big Finish Productions and Dresus in 'Cicero'.

-Oliver is also a prolific voiceover artist having voiced on hundreds of commercials, narrations, audio guides, cartoons, TV stations and computer games.
-Oliver has voiced for The Disney Channel, the character of Tink for Nickelodeon's Bin Weevils and for many computer games, including, Chief Inquistor in Dragon Age: Inquisition, Lucien in Ni no Kuni: Wrath of the White Witch, Peter in Professor Layton and the Azran Legacy, Ratux in Soul Sacrifice (video game), Inazuma Eleven 3, Inazuma Eleven 7 & Inazuma Eleven.
-Oliver has provided his voice for audio guides in many famous landmarks, including, Buckingham Palace, The Royal Mews, Louvre and Hever Castle.
+Mason has voiced for The Disney Channel, the character of Tink for Nickelodeon's Bin Weevils and for many computer games, including, Chief Inquistor in Dragon Age: Inquisition, Lucien in Ni no Kuni: Wrath of the White Witch, Peter in Professor Layton and the Azran Legacy, Ratux in Soul Sacrifice (video game), Inazuma Eleven 3, Inazuma Eleven 7 & Inazuma Eleven.
+He has provided his voice for audio guides in Buckingham Palace, The Royal Mews, Louvre and Hever Castle.